sannihithatummala23/RomanNumeralConverter/README.md

 >2.
 Then we upload the created docker image to hub.docker.com executing the command:
 $docker push sannihithatummala/a-project:1.0 (Download image that can be found in $docker image ls)

 >3.
-Create and execute the k8 deployment and a service file.
+Execute the k8 deployment and service files available in the GitHub Project(https://github.com/sannihithatummala23/DevOps).
 $kubectl create -f deployment.yml
 $kubectl create -f service.yml
+This ends up creating a pod and the service for the RomanNumeralConverter application.
+Application can be available at http://localhost:30001/romannumeral?query=100

 >4.
-Create a prometheus.yml file to configure the prometheus scrape configurations that retrives the metrics data from Spring Boot Actuator /prometheus endpoint.
-Then deploy prometheus by executing the docker commands:
+Use the prometheus.yml file available in the GitHub Project(https://github.com/sannihithatummala23/DevOps) to configure the prometheus scrape configurations so that it retrives the metrics data from Spring Boot Actuator /prometheus endpoint(http://localhost:30001/actuator/prometheus).
+Then deploy prometheus by executing the docker command:
 $docker pull prom/prometheus
-$docker run -d --name prometheus -p 9090:9090 -v /project/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml
+$docker run -d --name prometheus -p 9090:9090 -v /{path to file}/prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus --config.file=/etc/prometheus/prometheus.yml
 Navigate to http://localhost:9090 to explore the Prometheus dashboard.

 >5.
 Deploy Grafana by executing the docker commands:
 $docker run -d --name grafana -p 3000:3000 grafana/grafana Navigate to http://localhost:3000 to explore the Grafana dashboard.

 >6.
-Integrate Grafana with Prometheus metrics: Login and click on "Add Data Source" and select "Prometheus" Add HTTP URL as you defined in prometheus.yml file.
+Integrate Grafana with Prometheus metrics: Login and click on "Add Data Source" and select "Prometheus", then add HTTP URL as you defined in prometheus.yml file.
 Create a dashboard to visualize Prometheus metrics.

 #####Testing methodology